cathei/Svelto.ECS.Schema/README.md

 ```
 `Index<TKey>` will index any `Indexed<TKey>` component in any tables with same partition.
 Any child partition will be indexed as well.
 If `Index<TKey>` is defined in root schema, any table with `Indexed<TKey>` will be indexed.
 In this example both `FlyingCharacter` and `GroundCharacter` group will be indexed and returned when queried.
 If you want to index specific groups only, define a partition.

-Same manner as we expose a group for a table, we'll expose `IndexQuery<TKey>` for a index. `IndexQuery<TKey>` is query for a specific key, like 'player id 0'.
+Same manner as we expose a group for a table, we'll expose `IndexQuery<TKey>` for a index. `IndexQuery<TKey>` is query for a specific key, like 'entities controlled by player id 0'.

 You can share `Indexed<TKey>` across different descriptors.